Build an effective resume that supports your job goals. Here's how.

 What specific position are you seeking?

-Unfortunately for the over-stressed and over-worked, the days of sending out a generic resume for several types of jobs are behind us.
+Unfortunately, for the over-stressed and overworked, the days of sending out a generic resume for several types of jobs are behind us.
 You have to design your resume with a particular position in mind.
-You have to know what keywords, skills, areas of expertise, and qualities an employer is looking for in a candidate.
-And then you have to make sure you feature them in your resume and show - not tell - that you have them.
-That brings me to the next bullet point.
+You have to know what keywords, skills, areas of expertise, and qualities an employer is looking for in a candidate by referring to the job description.
+And then you have to make sure you feature them in your resume and show – not tell – that you have them.
+That brings us to the next bullet point.

 What results do you want your resume to showcase?